-Your recruiter will pay attention to this simple detail so include your name when you're naming the file.
+Your recruiter will pay attention to this simple detail, so include your name when you're naming the file.
 This helps hiring managers better sort through the mountain of résumés.
-Just imagine trying to find a file named résumé among dozens of similarly named files.
+Just imagine trying to find a file named "résumé" among dozens of similarly named files.

 3. Tacky email

 Make sure you're using an email address that's professional.
 If you don't have one that's appropriate, create one.
-Also if you're still at your current job, don't list your work email.
+Also, if you're still at your current job, don't list your work email.

 4. Résumé gaps

 Gaps in employment are obviously noticeable, but don't fret too much about it because it's almost the norm in this economy.
-List what you've been doing on your time off if the activities are relevant to the position.
+List what you've been doing in your time off if the activities are relevant to the position.
 Here are more ideas on how to fill the résumé gaps.